Updated April 24, 2026

 What Does a Phlebotomist Do?

-Phlebotomists work primarily in hospitals, outpatient labs, blood donation centers, and clinics.
-Your day splits between direct patient contact — drawing blood, labeling specimens, updating records — and behind-the-scenes work like equipment maintenance and inventory management.
+Phlebotomists work in hospitals, clinics, labs, and blood donation centers.
+Your day splits between patient interaction — explaining procedures, finding veins, drawing blood — and lab work like labeling specimens and maintaining equipment.

 - Dispose of contaminated sharp objects like needles according to safety laws and policies.